YuvarajSingh-0/AmericanEliteMarket-Assign/README.md

 #### `POST /register`

 - Signs up the user with the passed username and password and returns a jwt token along with the userId
+- The request body should include the fields to be registered (`username`, `password`) in JSON format

 #### `POST /login`